Egyptology and Ancient History with a Foundation Year, BA (Hons)

 Course Overview

-The Foundation Year gives you an exciting introduction to Higher Education, setting you up with the skills, confidence, and knowledge that you’ll need to be successful on your undergraduate degree.
+The additional Foundation Year included in this programme gives you an exciting introduction to Higher Education, setting you up with the skills, confidence, and knowledge that you’ll need to be successful on your undergraduate degree.
 It’s ideal if you need a little more support after Further Education or are returning to education after a gap.
 Following successful completion of the Foundation Year, you will progress onto Year 1 of the BA.

 Why Egyptology and Ancient History with a Foundation Year at Swansea?

-Based on our stunning Singleton Park campus, in parkland overlooking Swansea Bay on the edge of the Gower Peninsula,
+We are based in our stunning Singleton Park Campus, overlooking Swansea Bay on the edge of the Gower Peninsula.

 • Top 51-150 in the World (QS World University Rankings by Subject 2025)